Aymen08/iCompassInternProject/README.md

 # iCompassInternProject
-This is Flask Web application connected to rasa framework, having a bot widget and javascript animation
+This is Flask Web application having a bot widget and Javascript animation.
+Bot Widget:
+The bot widget support any type of data, buttons, images, videos.
+It connects with routes.py through a post request to send and receive data to/from the chatbot server(port:5005)(as a service)
+The bot widget uses the MDN API to transform speech to text and text to speech, available through a button inside the widget.

 Go to the rasa chatbot directory and paste this code : rasa run actions & rasa run -m models --enable-api --cors "*" --debug